PhIMaL/DeePyMoD_torch/README.md

 # Features

-* **Fast** We implemented a neural network which also calculates the derivatives w.r.t. input on the forward pass.
-This saves a lot of calculations, making DeePyMoD at least 30% faster than a standard implementation.
+* **Many example notebooks** We have implemented a varyity of examples ranging from 2D Advection Diffusion, Burgers' equation to non-linear, higher order ODE's If you miss any example, don't hesitate to give us a heads-up.

 * **Extendable** DeePyMoD is designed to be easily extendable and modifiable.
 You can simply plug in your own cost function, library or training regime.

 * **Automatic library** The library and coefficient vectors are automatically constructed from the maximum order of polynomial and differentiation.
 If that doesn't cut it for your use case, it's easy to plug in your own library function.

 * **Extensive logging** We provide a simple command line logger to see how training is going and an extensive custom Tensorboard logger.

+* **Fast** Depending on the size of the data-set DeepMoD, running a model search with DeepMoD takes of the order of minutes/ tens of minutes on a standard CPU.
+Running the code on GPU's drastically improves performence.

 # How to install
 We provide two ways to use DeePyMoD, either as a package or in a ready-to-use Docker container.